note

 Final Tips

+It’s a totally normal cycle.
 What you can do is remove the leaves if you wish or you can add springtails to your terrarium.
 Springtails are a type of microfauna that feed on mold and decaying matter.
 A fallen leaf in a terrarium will eventually mold and decay the springtails will feed on that.

 Conclusion

-I really think that this is the easiest kind of terrarium you can make because it’s just one plant in a bottle with a little bit of terrarium soil and it could not be simpler.
+I really think that this is the easiest kind of terrain you can make because it’s just one plant in a bottle with a little bit of terrarium soil and it could not be simpler.